 - In the command prompt, run the following commands to stop Windows update and Background intelligent transfer service.

 - Navigate to C:\Windows\SoftwareDistribution folder, and then delete everything inside the SoftwareDistribution folder.

 - Next, run the following command in command prompt admin.

 - Restart your computer.

 Once the PC has restarted, go to settings > Update & security and check for updates.
-Now, Windows will again download the update and then install it.
+Now, Windows will again download and install the available update.

-I hope, this guide helps you to fix the “Windows Update Pending install” issue.
-If you still have any problem, feel free to comment below, we will look forward to solving your problem.
+I hope this guide helps you to fix the “Windows 10 Update Pending install” issue.
+If you still have any problem, please comment below.
+We will look forward to solving your problem.